This page contains affiliate links. We may earn a commission at no extra cost to you.

 Tesla requires a licensed electrician for Wall Connector installation — DIY installation voids the warranty.
 Most jurisdictions also require a permit and inspection for 240V hardwired circuits.
 The permit process ensures the work is done safely and protects your homeowner's insurance coverage.

-How to Get the Best Price on Tesla Charger Installation
+Request My Free Quote →How to Get the Best Price on Tesla Charger Installation

 The most reliable way to avoid overpaying is to get multiple quotes from licensed electricians who have experience specifically with Tesla Wall Connector installations.
 Quotes can vary by $300–$500 for the same job.

-Submit a free quote request → We'll connect you with licensed electricians in your area who specialize in Tesla charger installation.
+Submit a free quote request →We'll connect you with licensed electricians in your area who specialize in Tesla charger installation.
 No obligation, no pressure.

 Frequently Asked Questions